intelligenxe/.github/internship_credit.md

 ## Internship Credit for Student and Recent Graduate Contributors

-**INTELLIGENXE** offers internship credit opportunities for qualified contributors who participate in the **Strategist** open-source project.
+**INTELLIGENXE** offers internship credit opportunities for qualified contributors who participate in the **Strategist** open-source platform.
 These internships recognize meaningful technical contributions and provide a way for students and recent graduates to gain **hands-on experience** in **Generative AI (GenAI)** development.

 In addition to the advantages of contributing described in this section, we offer **GenAI internship credit** from **INTELLIGENXE Inc.** to student and recent-graduate contributors.